-Kate is a values-driven manager of community projects and programs, with expertise in design, monitoring and evaluation.
-With more than 20 years’ experience working in the social sector, Kate has led projects in a diverse range of contexts including disability and community services, emergency management, volunteering, philanthropy, rural community development and technology.
+Kate is a values-driven consultant and manager with expertise in design, monitoring, evaluation and capacity building.
+With more than 20 years’ experience working in the social sector, Kate has led projects in a diverse range of contexts including disability and community services, family violence and primary prevention, housing and homelessness, emergency management, volunteering, philanthropy and rural community development.

-At Lirata, Kate has led evaluation capacity building projects with diverse organisations including Council to Homeless Persons, Domestic Violence Resource Centre Victoria (DVRCV), and Melbourne City Mission.
-These projects have included participatory development of program theory and logic, large-scale Monitoring Evaluation & Learning Frameworks and simple evaluation plans.
-In addition to this, Kate has led and/or participated in the evaluation of programs and projects with organisations such as DVRCV, the Centre for Resilient and Inclusive Societies, Lort Smith, and the Victorian Aboriginal Child Care Agency.
-Kate has also delivered tailored, interactive training on program theory and logic, project planning and management, and monitoring and evaluation.
+Kate has led many of Lirata's evaluation capacity building projects with organisations including Council to Homeless Persons, Our Watch, Safe and Equal/Domestic Violence Resource Centre Victoria (DVRCV), and Melbourne City Mission.
+She has also led the evaluation of programs and projects with organisations such as the Victorian Department of Education and Training, Safe and Equal, the Centre for Resilient and Inclusive Societies, Lort Smith, and the Victorian Aboriginal Child Care Agency.

 Kate holds a Master of Business Administration which primarily focused on strategy and business research, and culminated in a major qualitative research project investigating Australian not-for-profit and corporate experiences of corporate philanthropy.
 Kate also holds a Diploma of Project Management and a Certificate IV in Community Services Disability.

-Kate enjoys working with people from all walks of life to build a fairer, healthier society.
+Kate is a firm believer that evaluation is for everyone, and enjoys working with people from all walks of life to build a fairer, healthier society.
 She excels in bringing teams and stakeholders together to clarify their purpose, objectives and expectations, and to focus firmly on outcomes while mapping out a practical path forward.